mdo992/bobsgame-fonts/Pixel Sans.md

 Japanese and Korean users will appreciate that the backslash is replaced with the glyph from Pixel Sans Fallback.

 ### Font Linking (OS/2)
-1. Use any OS/2 INI editor, e.g. INITOR or the built-in OS/2 registry editor (OS/2 WARP 4.52 Server for e-Business and above) to edit the system profile (`os2.ini`).
+1. Use any OS/2 INI editor, e.g. INITOR or the built-in registry editor from OS/2 WARP 4.52 Server for e-Business and above to edit the system profile (`os2.ini`).
 2. Go to `PM_SystemFonts`.
 3. Add the `PM_AssociateFont` key and enter `Pixel Sans Fallback,12` as the data
 4. Restart the computer for the changes to take effect.